juan-28/MusicRecSystem/README.md

 - Analysis of model performance using metrics like Root Mean Square Error (RMSE).
 - Insights into thematic patterns and user preferences.
 [Include screenshot of thematic visualization]

-## Limitations and Future Work

-Discussion of challenges like the absence of ground truth labels and potential improvements through user feedback integration and hybrid filtering techniques.

-## Conclusion

-Summarize the effectiveness of the combined approach and the learning outcomes from this project.

-## References

-List of references used in the project.

----

-Please replace the placeholders like "[Include formula for loss function minimization]" and "[Include screenshot of thematic visualization]" with the actual content from your paper where appropriate.